 The Pope will preside over two Christmas masses.
 The first will take place at midnight on Christmas Eve, December 24th.
 The second will take place on Christmas day, December 25th, at noon.

 3.Nuremberg, Germany – Christkindlesmarkt

 Can you think of anything more charming than a Bavarian Christmas?
-Maybe it is just because I have an Austrian grandmother, so I grew up with rum balls and nutcrackers, but I find Christmas in this part of Europe absolutely magical.
+Maybe it is just because I grew up with rum balls and nutcrackers, but I find Christmas in this part of Europe absolutely magical.
 Germany is famous for its Christmas markets, and you won’t find another market like the one in Nuremberg.

 Every holiday season, on the eve of advent, the market is officially opened following a prologue from the Christmas Angel.
 Dressed in golden robes with golden, flowing curls, the beautiful Angel ends her speech with, “You men and women, you who were once children, too, be a child again today.
 Rejoice when Christchild now invites you all to see this market.
 Whoever comes to visit will be welcome.”

 You will find nearly two-hundred stalls selling their wares.
 From handmade crafts, ornaments, candles and wreaths to fruit cakes, spicy gingerbread, and mulled wine.
 This is the perfect spot to find a unique ornament that you can cherish for Christmases to come.

 Children love the Christkindlesmarkt, and not just because the place is crawling with irresistible sweets.
 A ride on the steam train or around the old fashioned carousel is fun for the whole family.
 The House of Stars offers a plethora of ever-changing children’s activities, and every Tuesday and Thursday, the Christmas Angel will be there to read their favorite fairy tales.